Ballyporeen: Religion

+There is an older ruined church at Templetenny approximately 4 km east of the present village of Ballyporeen in Knocknagapple (Cnoc na gCapall) townland.
+The site itself has Christian monastic origins and dates to at least 750 AD when St. Finnchadh was recorded as being abbot.

 Sport

 Soccer, Gaelic football, hurling, racquetball and handball are all represented by clubs in the area.

-The local Gaelic football club, Ballyporeen GAA, competes at Senior level within the Southern division of Tipperary GAA.
-The rural settlement of Skeheenarinky has a hurling club, Skeheenarinky GAA, currently competing at Intermediate level.
-Ballyporeen has also had a very successful record in handball.
+The local Gaelic Athletic Association (GAA) club, Ballyporeen GAA, was competing in the Tipperary Senior Football Championship as of the 2026 season.
+The nearby townland of Skeheenarinky also has a hurling club, Skeheenarinky GAA, which competes at Intermediate level in the Southern division of Tipperary GAA.
+Ballyporeen has also has a successful record in handball.